Today, we will discuss the PERT (Program Evaluation and Review Technique).

-Schedule baseline and cost baseline are the two most important performance measurement baselines for any project.
-Cost baseline helps you assess the cost performance of the project, while the schedule baseline involves the duration.
+Schedule baseline and cost baseline are the two most important performance measurements for a project.
+The latter helps you assess the project’s cost performance, while the former involves the duration.

-Clients are very interested in the schedule because any delay can affect their business.
+Clients are concerned about the schedule because it can delay their business.
 So, project managers should give schedule development a top priority.
+The PERT emphasizes meeting schedules with cost flexibility.

 Developing a schedule is a big task and requires a thorough knowledge of schedule network diagramming techniques and experience.